jplck/devops-ticket-translation-function/README.md

 ### Step 1: Azure DevOps

-In Azure DevOps you will want to add a custom field as translation target ("Translated Description") and create a Personal Access Token (PAT).
+In Azure DevOps, you will want to add a custom field as your translation target ("Translated Description") and create a Personal Access Token (PAT).

 #### Add a custom field